Dcastillomar/readme-generator/Develop/exampleREADME.md

   ## Description
-  This is a program which helps the user make a README.md file using a series of question prompts.
+  This project helps the user create a concise README.md file by following question prompts.

   ## Installation
-  Please install Node.js and inquirer for this program.
+  Please install node.js and inquirer before using this program.

   ## Usage
-  Open the terminal and navigate to the appropriate file path.
-Type in the terminal node index.js.
-A question will appear on the screen.
-Answer the questions with details for the user.
-When finished with the questions, navigate to the exampleREADME.md file to see the finished result.
-Alternatively navigate to the preview to see a preview of the README.
+  The user navigates to the appropriate file in the terminal and then types node index.js.
+The user will then see questions on the screen.
+The user will answer the questions until the program is complete and then navigate to the exampleREADME.md file to preview the end result.
+Alternatively the user can use the preview option to see the finished result.

   ## Contribution
   Please contact me for any questions.

   ## Questions
-  dcastillomar89@yahoo.com
+  dcastillomar89@yahoo.comm
   dcastillomar

   ## Test
-  Use node test
+  use node test to test the program

   ## License